A Variational Approach to Bayesian Phylogenetic Inference: VBPI for Time Measured Phylogenies

 \subsection{Coalescent Background}

 Kingman's coalescent model \citep{Kingman1982} is a commonly used prior for time trees, providing a stochastic process that produces genealogies relating the observed molecular sequences.
 Given a random population sample of $N$ sequences, the process starts at a sampling time $t=0$ and proceeds backward in time as $t$ increases, merging lineages one pair at a time until the time to the most recent common ancestor (TMRCA) of the sample is reached.
 Those merging times are called \emph{coalescent times}.
-The coalescent model is parameterized in terms of the \emph{effective population size}, an indicator of genetic diversity that controls the way that different lineages merge along time.
-Let $N_e(t)$ be the history of the effective population size as we move into the past.
+The coalescent model is parameterized in terms of the \emph{effective population size}, a dynamic model parameter that controls the way that different lineages merge along time.
+Let $N_e(t)$ be the time-dependent effective population size.
 Suppose we observe a time tree of $N$ sequences sampled at time $0$, and the internal nodes have coalescent times $t_{N-1} < \cdots < t_1$.
 The joint density of the coalescent times $t_N=0<t_{N-1} < \cdots < t_1$ is obtained by multiplying the conditional probabilities for each coalescent event \citep{Griffiths1994}